mbasso/asm-dom/README.md

 ## Copyright and License

-Copyright for portions of project asm-dom are held by Simon Friis Vindum, 2015 as part of project snabbdom.
+Copyright for portions of project asm-dom are held by:
+- Simon Friis Vindum, 2015 as part of project snabbdom
+- project snabbdom-to-html
 All other copyright for project asm-dom are held by Matteo Basso.

 Copyright (c) 2016, Matteo Basso.